margaretmf/margaretmf.github.io/readinglist.md

 #### Reading
 * [Pray for the World](https://www.amazon.com/Pray-World-Prayer-Resource-Operation/dp/0830836861/ref=asc_df_0830836861/?tag=bingshoppinga-20&linkCode=df0&hvadid=&hvpos=&hvnetw=o&hvrand=&hvpone=&hvptwo=&hvqmt=e&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=&hvtargid=pla-4583726540912876&psc=1) by Patrick Johnstone
 * [Following in the Buddha's Footsteps: The Dalai Lama](https://www.amazon.com/Following-Buddhas-Footsteps-Library-Compassion/dp/1614296251) by Thubten Chodron
-* [The Chronicles of Narnia: The Horse and His Boy](https://www.amazon.com/Horse-His-Boy-C-Lewis/dp/0064471063) by C. S. Lewis
 * [Young China: How the Restless Generation will Change Their Country and the World]() by Zak Dychtwald